Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

 Thankfully, Berlin is in the centre of Eastern Germany and we have a decent rail network (and an emerging long-distance bus network) here.
 Pre-book a train ticket and you are going to be in Eastern Germany in no time.

-And… if you start in Berlin, you can easily train it to Dresden in under two hours, and then move on to Prague, so you can see two beautiful capital European cities easily without stressing too much.
+And… if you start in Berlin, you can easily take a train to Dresden in under two hours, and then move on to Prague, so you can see two beautiful capital European cities easily without stressing too much.
 Try to stop at Leipzig on the way, and maybe do a side trip into Thuringia, where you can see the glass town of Lauscha (and how they make the famous Christmas Ornaments), or visit Weimar and Erfurt, beautiful cities that see relatively little tourists, especially in winter.

 Christmas Markets of Berlin

-Let me say it first: There a re a lot of things Berlin does better than Christmas markets and airports.
+Let me say it first: There are a lot of things Berlin does better than Christmas markets and airports.
 But if you happen to visit Berlin, you will have a humongous choice of Christmas markets to visit, but they are not among Germany’s best kept secrets exactly.
 Our capital city has at least twenty Christmas Markets scattered all over town.
 From smaller district ones to about five major markets.
 It is also an easy starting point of your trip to Germany.
 It is a very international city, many people will speak English, you get cheap hotels and the food scene is very international.

-And then…. when it comes to Christmas markets, nothing for a while.
+And then…. when it comes to Christmas markets, there comes nothing for a while.
 True, in Berlin you can choose between nearly 50 Christmas or seasonal markets.
 You can find a map here.
-In recent years before the rona, my itinerary would include the Alexanderplatz to admire the high kitsch glass baubles of Lauscha, and to buy the tastiest gingerbread from Pulsnitz, but it is more and more turning into a mass piss-up and only tolerable on weekday afternoons.
+In recent years, my itinerary would include the Alexanderplatz to admire the high kitsch glass baubles of Lauscha, and to buy the tasty Pulsnitzer gingerbread, but it is more and more turning into a mass piss-up and only tolerable on weekday afternoons.
+Last time I visited Alexanderplatz, it was some very bad stalls (poster of David Hasselhoff, any one?) and average looking food.
+No more Lauscha glass, no more Pulsnitz gingerbread, no more smokers and joss sticks.
+What used to be stalls is now taken by a crappy ice rink.
+It felt like the Ballermann of Berlin, and I left very quickly.

 The Christmas Market at the Rotes Rathaus isn’t much better either.
 Really generic and lacking character.
 You would be better off looking for a district market.